 Living with COPD is difficult at the best of times, which can make exercise uncomfortable and disheartening.
-Luckily, yoga is showing promise as an effective tool for fitness and COPD management.
-Most modern yoga studios focus their classes on a broad selection of postures to appeal to the strength, flexibility, and cardiovascular fitness of the participants.
+Luckily, yoga for COPD is showing promise as an effective tool for fitness and COPD management.
+Most modern yoga studios focus their classes on a broad selection of postures to appeal to the strength, flexibility and cardiovascular fitness of the participants.

-As someone living with the chest discomfort, cough, and shortness of breath that COPD brings, it’s important to understand what aspects of yoga will be most helpful, and how to craft a practice that will strengthen your body and breathing without causing discomfort.
+As someone living with the chest discomfort, cough and shortness of breath that COPD brings, it is important to understand which aspects of yoga will be most helpful and how to craft a practice that will strengthen your body and breathing without causing discomfort.

 The movement in yoga is introduced through postures (called asanas) that are strung together in therapeutic patterns.
 Sometimes these poses are static, and sometimes they flow together.
-Depending on the specific postures, how quickly you transition between each, and how many you go through in a class, the practice can be more or less demanding on your body.
+Depending on the specific postures, how quickly you transition between each and how many you go through in a class, the practice can be more or less demanding on your body.

 Since yoga exercises are generally stationary, they are easier to learn and follow than many other exercises.
 The low impact movement is gentle on your joints, but will slowly and effectively strengthen your muscles.
 As your flexibility and strength improve, your tolerance for exercise increases, and you can keep your body in better shape to counter your COPD discomforts.

 The way you use your breath during a yoga practice is just as important as the physical poses you do.
 In fact, they are often blended together, so your inhalations and exhalations correspond to particular movements, helping you calm and energize your muscles as needed.
 At other times, specific breathing techniques (known as pranayama) are used on their own, without moving through postures.

-When you live with COPD, too much stress can make your symptoms harder to handle and your quality of life will suffer.
+When you live with COPD, too much stress can make your symptoms harder to handle and your quality of life can suffer.
 Together, asanas and pranayama will help you relieve the stress on your mind and body as it improves your physical strength and range of motion.

-Finding a Suitable Routine
+Finding a Suitable COPD Yoga Routine

 Your first challenge is to find the right class for your abilities (and respiratory limitations).
 It’s best to choose a class designed for people with respiratory problems, so you don’t overextend yourself and wind up in a COPD exacerbation.

-- Seated postures – It’s important to incorporate some more passive postures that involve sitting or lying on your yoga mat, too.
+- Seated postures.
+It’s important to incorporate some more passive postures that involve sitting or lying on your yoga mat too.
 Seated forward bends can help you improve your flexibility, and there are a variety of twists to help you stretch and strengthen your spine.
 However, avoid lying on your chest or stomach, and don’t fold over in child’s pose — these postures will put too much pressure on your diaphragm.

-Next Page: Benefits of a Group Setting and Resources
+The Benefits of a Group Setting